Free Writing: The Complete Guide

 Photo of Paul S. Chun

 Paul S. Chun is the creator of Write Honey.
 A strong believer in the power of writing as therapy, he can also be seen coding in Clojure and baking grandma-style pizza.
-He resides in Tokyo.
+He resides in Berlin.

 Use the free writing app that's free for everyone, forever, and get in on all the benefits of free writing.